Roseco-crs/Week2_DataEngineering/README.md

-Data Engineering Project: Traffic Flows
+Data Engineering Project: Traffic Flows.

+1- Load data in Postgres using Airflow
+2- Transform data using dbt
+3- Report using redash